thespation/lista-compras-android/README_EN.md

 ### 🛒 Shopping Lists

 - **Create lists** with a custom name, automatic date, and selectable store
-- **Organized by month** — current month is expanded by default; older months are hidden behind a "View history" button
+- **Organized by month** — current month expanded by default; older months behind a "View history" button
-- **Duplicate a list** — copies all items to a new list, with the option to zero out prices and change the store
+- **Duplicate a list** — copies all items, with options to zero out prices and change the store
 - **Global search** — filter lists by name, store, or item
 - **Edit name & store** — tap the list header to edit inline
 - **Delete list** directly from the main screen